Learning Dexterous Grasping with Object-Centric Visual Affordances: Experiments

 \section{Experiments}

 \textbf{Datasets} We validate our approach with two datasets: ContactDB~\cite{Brahmbhatt_2019_CVPR} and 3DNet~\cite{wohlkinger20123dnet}.
-We train a single policy across all 16 objects from ContactDB with one-hand grasps.
+We train a single policy across all 16 objects from ContactDB with one-hand grasps: apple, cell phone, cup, door knob, flashlight, hammer, knife, light bulb, mouse, mug, pan, scissors, stapler, teapot, toothbrush, toothpaste.
 First we evaluate grasping on these 16 \textit{seen} objects.
 Then, we test on 24 \emph{novel} object meshes from 3DNet, a CAD model database with multiple meshes per category.
-We use the meshes from 9 categories that roughly align with the objects in ContactDB.
-We classify the unseen objects into \textit{known} (for classes that are present in ContactDB, e.g., pan, hammer, mug) and \textit{unknown} (for classes that are related to those in ContactDB but not present, e.g., axe, saucepan, wrench, pliers).
-Full details are in Supp.
+We use 24 meshes from 9 categories that roughly align with the objects in ContactDB.
+Four of the 3DNet categories exist in ContactDB (hammer, knife, mug, scissors), and the other five do not (axe, pencil, pliers, saucepan, wrench), making this a good test of generalization.

 \textbf{Comparisons} We first devise two pure RL baselines that lack the proposed affordances: \begin{enumerate*}[label=(\textbf{\arabic*})] \item \textsc{No Prior}: uses the lifting success and entropy rewards only. \item \textsc{CoM}: uses the center of mass as a prior, which may lead to stable grasps~\cite{roa2015grasp,kanoulas2018center}, by penalizing the hand-CoM distance for $R_{aff}$.
 Both pure RL methods use our same architecture (Fig.~\ref{fig:policy_learning}), allowing apples-to-apples comparisons. \item \textsc{DAPG}: We also compare to DAPG~\cite{rajeswaran2017learning}, a hybrid imitation+RL model that uses motion-glove demonstrations.
-We train DAPG on the 16 ContactDB objects using the authors' provided demonstrations for object relocation and adapting their code (details in Supp).\footnote{We are not aware of any existing demonstration data for ContactDB objects.
-While DAPG's demonstrations use a ball, we found that with adequate fine-tuning to our data, it can perform well on additional objects.} We stress that DAPG is a strongly-supervised approach with access to full motion trajectories of expert actions, whereas our approach uses inferred object-centric affordances to guide the policy.
+DAPG is trained with object-specific mocap demonstrations collected by us in VR for grasping each ContactDB object (25 demos per object).
+We stress that DAPG is a strongly-supervised approach with access to full motion trajectories of expert actions, whereas our approach uses inferred object-centric affordances to guide the policy.
+We train one policy per object for DAPG, allowing it to specialize to each object's demonstrations; our GRAFF is a single policy trained on all ContactDB objects.
 A practical advantage of our method is to replace heavy demonstrations (state-action pairs) with image-based affordances. \end{enumerate*}